Let's tackle how to boil eggs to perfection. With these simple tips, you will never struggle to make boiled eggs again.

 Next cover the pot and bring to a boil.
 As soon as they boil remove the pot from the heat, but keep the lid on.
 This will trap the heat inside while the eggs continue to cook.

-If you boil the eggs for too long, or let them sit for too long in the hot water, the area around the yolk will turn an unappetizing greenish gray color.
-They are still perfectly fine to eat but they don’t look very nice.
+If you boil the eggs for too long or let them sit for too long in the hot water, the area around the yolk will turn an unappetizing greenish gray color.
+The hard-boiled eggs are still perfectly fine to eat but they don’t look very nice.